alterm4nn/ChronoZoom/CONTRIBUTING.md

 - Add meaningful comments when you make your commits.
 - Use the project's coding style, not your own.
 Follow the existing code as an example of what to do.
 - Use [Stylecop](http://stylecop.codeplex.com/) to ensure that your code is conformant with project style.

+Add links for all of our other docs.